 2.1.1Study design

-This study is a cross-sectional research project involving indigenous individuals of all age groups from the Ukpa Amachara and Ngodo Amachi communities in Afikpo Local Government Area, Ebonyi State.
+This study used cross-sectional research design involving indigenous individuals of all age groups from the Ukpa Amachara and Ngodo Amachi communities in Afikpo Local Government Area, Ebonyi State.
 Indigenous people from both communities who consented to participate were directed to their respective community health centers—the Ukpa Amachara Civic Health Centre and the Ngodo Amachi Health Centre—where certified health practitioners screened them for malaria.
 Additionally, information regarding traditional practices was collected.
 For children, consent was obtained from their caregivers.
 In total, 100 individuals agreed to participate in this study.

 2.1.1.1 Screening for malaria infection

 Study participants were screened for malaria infection using the CareStart Malaria HRP2 (Pf) rapid diagnostic test (RDT) kit.
 First, the participant's finger was cleaned and allowed to air-dry.
-Next, a sterile lancet was used to prick the cleaned finger, and a drop of blood was collected with a capillary device.
+Next, a sterile lancet was used to prick the cleaned finger, and a drop of blood was collected with a capillary tube .
 This blood was then placed into the lower well of the RDT test kit.
 Following this, two drops of buffer were added to the blood in the lower well.
 After fifteen minutes, the results were interpreted according to the manufacturer’s instructions and guidelines (WHO, 2026).

 2.1.1.1.1 Assessment of traditional treatment practices